iamsaso/Datadog-Metrics-without-Limits/README.md

-# DataDog Metrics Management Tool
+# Datadog Metrics without Limits Management Tool

-This tool is designed to help you manage and configure metrics in your DataDog environment efficiently.
-It leverages the DataDog API and Go programming language to automate tasks related to metric configuration and management.
+This tool is designed to help you manage and configure custom metrics tags in your Datadog environment efficiently.
+It leverages the Datadog API and Go programming language to automate tasks related to metric configuration and management.

 ## Prerequisites

 Before using this tool, make sure you have the following prerequisites in place:

-- Datadog API Key: You'll need an API key to authenticate with the DataDog API.
+- Datadog API Key: You'll need an API key to authenticate with the Datadog API.
 Set it as an environment variable named `DATADOG_API_KEY`.

 - Datadog Application Key: Similarly, set your application key as an environment variable named `DATADOG_APPLICATION_KEY`.